B1sounours/Lockstep-Framework/README.md

 Ability Pattern
 ----------------
 Abilities are moddable behaviors that can be easily attached, detached, and moddified on prefab game objects.
 They follow the following pattern:
 - The overridable Initialize() method is called when the agent the ability belongs to is created and initialized.
-It provides an argument of the agent the ability belongs to.
+It provides an argument that is the agent the ability belongs to.
 Because LSF uses object pooling, the Ability must also be reset in Initialize().
 - Simulate() is called every single simulation frame.
 - Deactivate() is called when the ability's agent is deactivated (i.e. killed).
 Note that Simulate() will not be called until after Initialize() is called again.